meowmentum-education/meowmentum-mobile/README.md

-# 🐾 Meowmentum – Mobile App (React Native)
+# 🐾 Meowmentum – Mobile App

 The **Meowmentum Mobile App** is the cross-platform companion to our AI-driven English learning platform.
 Developed with **React Native** and **Expo**, this app delivers gamified, personalized, and adaptive learning experiences — anytime, anywhere.

 > 📱 Designed for learners on-the-go.
-> 🔗 See the full platform: [Meowmentum Overview](https://github.com/vutranquangminh/meowmentum)
+> 🔗 See the full platform: [Meowmentum Overview](https://github.com/meowmentum-education)

 ---